 My Halloween diversification is only a harmless and comical memory.
 However, the misled investor’s diversification will end up being a lifeless and unrewarding disaster.

-You’ve probably already heard something about the importance of diversification in stocks.
+You’ve probably already heard something about the importance of portfolio diversification.
 However, before you act on that, it is important to understand what it really means to diversify a stock portfolio.

 It Helps to be Different